An audit of where your Google Ads spend is leaking.

 Typically within 1 week of payment.
 The full audit + walkthrough + deliverables land within 5 business days of access being granted.

-No. The 17-point plan is written so your team or your current agency can implement it line-by-line.
+No. The 22-point plan is written so your team or your current agency can implement it line-by-line.
 If you do want me to implement it, the $499 credits to month-1 of managed services — but there is zero obligation.
 About 35–40% of audits convert.
 The other 60% take the plan and implement elsewhere.

 This page is the Google Ads audit.
 For Meta-side audits we run a separate $499 engagement covering creative testing pipeline, purchaser-exclusion gaps, retargeting overcount, and Pixel + CAPI accuracy.
 If you want both Google + Meta audited at once, email me — combined audit is $799.

 I don't guarantee outcomes — but in 9 out of 10 Shopify D2C audits I run, total recoverable run-rate leak is between 15–35% of monthly Google Ads spend.
-The 1 in 10 where I find nothing material — I tell you straight, refund $250 of the $499, and you walk away with a clean bill of health (which is also useful).

 Takes 90 seconds.
 The more you share, the more useful the audit will be — minimum required is name + email + ad spend range.
 I reply within the same business day with the Stripe invoice + Calendly link.